Reskuer2k/Linux-Tutorials/07_access_control_lists.md

 # Chapter 7: Access Control Lists (ACLs)

 ## 07.1 Introduction to ACLs
-Access Control Lists (ACLs) provide more granular control over file and directory permissions in Linux.
-They allow you to specify permissions for multiple users or groups beyond the traditional owner, group, and others model.
+ACLs, or Access Control Lists, in Linux are a feature that provides more flexible and granular control over file and directory permissions than the traditional Unix "owner, group, other" system.
+They allow you to specify access rights for individual users and groups beyond the standard set, enabling you to grant specific read, write, or execute permissions.
+You manage ACLs using the setfacl command to set them and getfacl to view them.

 ### Why Use ACLs?
 The traditional permission model in Linux is limited to defining access rights for three entities: